karenying/blog.karenying.com/content/posts/2020-10-16--customize-chrome-new-tab-page-in-30-seconds.md

 In the root directory, create an `index.html` file.
 Here’s a super bare bones template:

-`gist:karenying/035a3ee24482972e0b9d4145b1bc72a7/index-html`
+`gist:karenying/035a3ee24482972e0b9d4145b1bc72a7/index.html`

-Make sure you fill out the `title` tag or you’ll see an ugly “chrome://newtab”.
+Make sure you fill out the `title` tag or you’ll see an ugly "chrome://newtab".

-That’s it!
+Andddd that’s it!
 You’ve just created an override of Chrome’s new tab page.
 Let’s make sure it works.

 1. Go to `chrome://extensions` in the address bar

-1. Turn “Developer Mode” on the top left
+1. Turn "Developer Mode" on the top left

-1. Click “Load unpack” and select the destination as this root directory
+1. Click "Load unpack" and select the destination as this root directory

 You should see it show up like so: